alkampfergit/personal-blog/codewrecks/content/post/old/2011/06/basic-of-tfs-process-template-customization.md

  ***Figure 5***: *Management of default Security Groups for Team Project*

-The Lab and Build sections permit to include in Process Template custom workflow for the standard builds and for Lab Managementâ€™s build.
+The Lab and Build sections permit to include in Process Template custom workflow for the standard builds and for Lab Management's build.
 Build customization is a really cool process, you can create build specific for a Team Project, or you can use generic template to [satisfy specific requirements](http://blogs.msdn.com/b/jimlamb/archive/2010/09/14/parallelized-builds-with-tfs2010.aspx).

 To include a new workflow you should copy the file in the appropriate sub folder of the project template called  **Build\Templates** or  **Lab\Templates** , once you added a file in one of the aforementioned folders, you can simply press the add button, navigate to those folder and add the default template to the process.
 (Figure 6)